 Ayat 128 - And if a woman fears from her husband contempt or evasion, there is no sin upon them if they make terms of settlement between them - and settlement is best.
 And present in (human) souls is stinginess.
 But if you do good and fear Allah, then indeed Allah is ever, with what you do, Acquainted.

-Before I disclose next 2 ayats, let me stress the fact though, according to Islam marrying more than one women (upto a maximum of 4), is permissible, a pre-condition is that the person doing so, should have the confidence to treat them equally (financially and dividing his time equally between them).
-This we all know, is not possible in today's times.
+Before I disclose next 2 ayats, let me stress the fact that though, according to Islam, marrying more than one woman (upto a maximum of 4), is permissible, a pre-condition is that the person doing so, should have the ability to treat them all equally (financially as well as dividing his time equally between them).
+This, we all know, is not possible in today's times.
 Hence, those who truly understand the correct essence of Islam (including the clergy), have one wife only.
 Else this would invite the wrath of Allah.
 This is what is stressed in Ayat 129 and Ayat 130.
-Those who misuse this law are like those who break laws in any society by finding loopholes in them. ((But those who wish to help a needy Muslim sister and have the means and ability to divide time and money equally between them may do so.))
+Those who misuse this law are like those who break laws in any society by finding loopholes in them. ((But those who wish to help a needy Muslim sister and have the means and ability to divide time and money equally between them, may do so.))